MOSFET: History

 The basic principle of the field-effect transistor was first filed as a patent by Julius Edgar Lilienfeld as a Canadian patent in 1925 and later as a U.S. patent in 1926.
 In 1934, inventor Oskar Heil independently patented a similar device in Europe.

 In the 1940s, Bell Labs scientists William Shockley, John Bardeen and Walter Houser Brattain attempted to build a field-effect device which led to their discovery of the transistor effect.
 However, their structure failed to show the anticipated effects due to the problem of surface states: traps on the semiconductor surface that hold electrons immobile.
 With no surface passivation they were only able to build the BJT and thyristor transistors.

 In 1955, Carl Frosch and Lincoln Derick accidentally grew a layer of silicon dioxide over the silicon wafer, for which they observed surface passivation effects.
-By 1957 Frosch and Derick, using masking and predeposition, were able to manufacture silicon dioxide field effect transistors; the first planar transistors, in which drain and source were adjacent at the same surface.
+By 1957 Frosch and Derick, using masking and predeposition, were able to manufacture silicon dioxide passivized junction transistors; the first planar transistors, in which base, emitter, and collector were adjacent at the same surface.
 They showed that silicon dioxide insulated, protected silicon wafers and prevented dopants from diffusing into the wafer.
 At Bell Labs, the importance of Frosch and Derick technique and transistors was immediately realized.
 Results of their work circulated around Bell Labs in the form of BTL memos before being published in 1957.
 At Shockley Semiconductor, Shockley had circulated the preprint of their article in December 1956 to all his senior staff, including Jean Hoerni, who would later invent the planar process in 1959 while at Fairchild Semiconductor.